 My first guess was that this was due to insufficient funds in my account.
-Nope.
+But no, that wasn’t it.
 A successful withdrawal was made, and immediately refunded.
 I retried, same error, same money out and in.

 Resolving this issue took a bit longer.
 A three-day period of waiting for Weebly to get back to me.
-But then, they resolved the issue somehow, and I could finally breathe easy.
+But then, they resolved the issue somehow on their end, and I could finally breathe easy.

-I, Jessica Amber, have a domain now! jessicaamber.com.au.
+I, Jessica Amber, had a domain now! jessicaamber.com.au.
 Hooray!

 Following Up, Several Months Later

-I am mostly satisfied with Weebly.
-My site looks clean and as professional as possible given the fact I'm still learning all this professional-ness and marketing hoo-haa.
-I haven't needed to contact Weebly about any issues since that last problem.
+I was mostly satisfied with Weebly as a web host.
+My site looked clean, and as professional as possible given the fact I’m still learning all this professional-ness and marketing hoo-haa.
+I hadn’t needed to contact Weebly about any issues since that last problem.

-I am very with the features Weebly offers.
-I like that I can edit the CSS of the website freely.
-I like that, when some features are missing, I can usually find an app to install for it, or write/copy HTML from elsewhere to embed.
-A lot of great code for my site has come from EditorTricks, including how to add a slogan under my website logo.
+I was very pleased with the features Weebly offered.
+I liked that I could edit the CSS of the website freely.
+I liked that, when some features were missing, I can usually find an app to install for it, or write/copy HTML from elsewhere to embed.
+A lot of great code for my site had come from EditorTricks, including how to add a slogan under my website logo.

-And I like that through doing all this, I am learning and growing, as an artist, coder, and general human being.
+And I liked that through doing all this, I was learning and growing, as an artist, coder, and general human being.
 Which I hope is a continuing pattern.